 Research Methods Forum

-New/early-stage investigators who plan to apply for a CTSI Pilot or KL2 award are encouraged to participate in the Forum or a similar peer review process prior to applying.
+New/early-stage investigators who plan to apply for a UR CTSI Pilot or KL2 award are especially encouraged to participate in the forum or a similar peer review process prior to applying.
 Such faculty will particularly benefit from this forum, including acceleration of their integration into the URMC research enterprise; obtaining early comprehensive feedback on their proposed research plans; and, ultimately, advancing toward an independent research career.

 Funding Pathways for Junior Investigators

 The forum is held virtually every 2nd and 4th Tuesday of the month from 2:00 – 3:00 p.m.
 Ad hoc forums can be scheduled to accommodate investigator availability.
 Investigators who are interested in presenting at the forum should contact Alaina Maiorano at firstname.lastname@example.org to schedule a session.